-Joking about putting on your fat pants due to some post-meal bloating trivializes the day to day experiences of people in larger bodies.
-And if anyone in your family isn’t straight-size, there’s a good chance statements like these really hurt their feelings.
+Joking about putting on your fat pants due to some post-meal bloating trivializes the daily reality that fat folx experience.
+And if anyone at your holiday table is fat, there’s a good chance statements like these really hurt their feelings.
 If you feel the need to talk about how full you are after the meal, it’s easy enough to do so without invoking body size.
 Just say something like, “That was so satisfying I don’t think I could eat another bite.”

-Other people have covered the topic of commenting on weight loss thoroughly, so I’ll just say this: Body talk of all kinds should be off limits, both at the holiday table and the rest of the time.
+Other people have covered the topic of commenting on weight loss thoroughly, so I’ll just say this: body talk of all kinds should be off limits, both at holiday gatherings and the rest of the time.
 Another person’s weight is no one else’s business

 While you might think what you have to say is complimentary, you never know how someone else might take it.
 Besides, there are so many non-physical attributes you could compliment a person for.
 What do you love about them?
 Their kindness?
 Their humor?
 Their friendship?
 Talk about those things instead, because they matter so much more than a person’s size.

-During the season of giving, we give away so much of ourselves to others – work, family, friends, volunteering – that it’s easy to lose ourselves a little.
-Many of us end up abandoning the things that would make this time of year easier, such as movement, well-rounded meals, sleep, and self-care.
+During the season of giving, we give away so much of ourselves to others—work, family, friends, volunteering—that it’s easy to lose ourselves a little.
+Many of us end up abandoning the things that would make this time of year easier, such as movement, getting enough variety in our diet, sleep, and self-care.

 This can easily lead to the “what the hell” effect.
 “Well, I haven’t exercised in a week and I’ve already eaten and drank more than I should.
 So what the hell, I’ll just give up on taking care of myself until January rolls around.”

-These faux pas holiday phrases might not seem like a big deal to you, but the words you speak can have a big effect on those you care about.
+These statements might not seem like a big deal to you, but the words you speak can have an outsized effect on those you care about.
 Be kind and considerate.
 Don’t make assumptions.
 Try to empathize with the experiences of others.
 And if you can manage that, the holidays will be better for everyone.